maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

         Note that if you're using a :class:`GtkMenu` rather than a :class:`HildonAppMenu` you should use :meth:`Window.set_main_menu` instead.

-        :param: menu: a :class:`HildonAppMenu` to be used for this window
+        :param menu: a :class:`HildonAppMenu` to be used for this window

         .. versionadded 2.2